sideralis/air/readme.txt

 When scan is done, scan_done() is called.
 Data are then read and for each network a message is queued.

+## Main ##
+= Power on
+= Do we have connection information?
+				YES												NO (1)														NONE
+Configure as Station								Configure as Station												Configure as Station Connect to internet	+ led blue blinking				Scan wifi nearby + led BLUE blinking								Scan wifi nearby + led BLUE blinking Can connect?
+Configure as AP + led BLUE blinking (quicker?)
+Configure as AP + led BLUE blinking (quicker?)
+	YES					NO							Start TCP server + led BLUE blinking								Start TCP server + led BLUE blinking Start TCP server	Goto to (1)						Wait for user to connect to AP										Wait for user to connect to AP Display data + led									(3) Display all wifi user can connect to or none if none			Wifi available ?
+													User select a network or none										NO						YES Goto (2)				Goto (3)

 ===========
 == TO DO ==
 ===========